astoycos/API_Practice/README.md

 # EXECUTION:
 In order to create a new video simply clone the github and run 1.
 Python twitter_module.py, 2.
 Python vision_module.py, and finally 3.Python ffmpeg_module.py

-**The only erroneous files in the github are a font file for the labels and a Readme
+**The only erroneous files in the github are a .ttf font file for the labels and a Readme